yorikvanhavre/FreeCAD-manual/python_scripting/a_gentle_introduction.md

 `box.Height = 5`

 If you select your box with the mouse, you will see that in the properties panel, under the **Data** tab, our **Height** property appears with the new value.
 All properties of a FreeCAD object that appear in the **Data** and **View** tabs are directly accessible by python too, by their names, like we did with the Height property.
-Try changing the other dimensions of that box.
+Data properties are accessed directly from the object itself, for example:

+`box.Length`

+View properties are stored inside a **ViewObject**.
+Each FreeCAd object possesses a ViewObject, which stores the vieual properties of the object.
+When running FreeCAD without its Graphical Interface (for example when launching it from a terminal with the -c command line option, or using it from another Python script), the ViewObject is not available, since there is no visual at all.

+For example, to access the line color of our box:

+`box.ViewObject.LineColor`

 ### Vectors and Placements